A brief sampling of the ideas in my forthcoming book, Civilization Reboot.…

 — they justify destructive actions while ignoring the consequences;

-— they feel justified in lying (the end justifies the means); and
+— they feel justified in lying (“the end justifies the means”); and

-they become easy to fool and manipulate.That’s true because when we have certainty about something our perceptions and thinking are distorted.
+— they become easy to fool and manipulate.That’s true because when we have certainty about something our perceptions and thinking are distorted.

-In fact, most of the criticisms people level at the human race—for example, that people only see what they want to see, or that people are willing to justify terrible things in the name of their ideals—are actually only true of people who are operating on the basis of certainty!
+But what if your certainty is justified?
+What if your ideas are right?
+Amazingly, it doesn’t matter whether your ideas are right or not!
+Certainty-based thinking is what causes these problems — even if the certainty is about something that’s actually true.
+Certainty limits our perceptions and alters our choice of actions, in potentially disastrous ways.
+In fact, most of the criticisms people level at the human race — for example, that people only see what they want to see, or that people are willing to justify terrible things in the name of their ideals — are actually only true of people who are operating on the basis of certainty!
 Those criticisms rarely apply to people who have an open mind about the world around them.

 All of the side effects of certainty listed above (along with many more) have caused certainty to become a meta-problem.
 It’s preventing us from solving dozens of other problems—problems that threaten our very survival.
 And, as long as certainty is seen as harmless and justifiable, it will continue to prevent us from being able to tackle these problems.
+The reason we haven’t corrected this is that certainty fits the definition of a meta-problem: It hasn’t been seen as a problem.
+It’s been hiding in plain sight.

 We can change that.

 Once people begin to realize how much of the suffering in their lives has been a result of certainty—and how much damage it’s doing to the world around us—then operating on the basis of certainty will stop being acceptable.
-Once that happens, all those other problems will finally start to be solved.
+Once that happens, all those other problems can finally start to be solved.